david-venancio/rd-block/README.md

 # Dodecaedre_Rhombique_TRUSS_HALF
 >>> 3D-printed building block (that doesn't need supports and is lightweight !).
   .
-You stack,or "attach", other blocks by matching 'Lozenge' faces.
+You stack,or "attach", other blocks by matching 'Lozenge' faces or the flat unique face created by the cut.
   .
 Perfectly stackable (after applying some rotations and some glue or other technics).
   .
 Cutted in ****Half*** means that you can use it as the first step of your "building" for flat surfaces.
   .
 You can turn each block on all axis and imagine what you can do with a lot !... ;P